canada-ca/canada-ca.github.io/_posts/2020-02-05-method-to-measure.md

 Offering multiple methods to report on top tasks was meant to remove barriers to data collection.
 The reality was that it affected our ability to see trends across institutions.
 The different methods created inconsistent data.
 It’s hard to compare the results of a task funnel to a usability test!

-## Moving forward: A single reporting method for 2020
+## Moving forward: a single reporting method for 2020

 It’s clear that a single reporting method would help us see the big picture of online task delivery across the Government of Canada.